Benjamin Kololli

-Benjamin Kololli (born 15 May 1992) is a Kosovan professional footballer who plays as a winger for Japanese club Shimizu S-Pulse and the Kosovo national team.
+Benjamin Kololli (born 15 May 1992) is a professional footballer who plays as a winger for Swiss Super League club Sion.
+Born in Switzerland, he represents Kosovo national team.

 Club career

 Zürich

 On 21 July 2018, Kololli signed a three-year contract with Swiss Super League club Zürich.
 Seven days later, he made his debut in a 0–2 away win against Grasshoppers after coming on as a substitute at 70th minute in place of Marco Schönbächler.

 Shimizu S-Pulse

-On 14 July 2021, Kololli signed a two-and-a-half year contract with J1 League club Shimizu S-Pulse.
+On 14 July 2021, Kololli signed a two-and-a-half-year contract with J1 League club Shimizu S-Pulse.
 Nine days later, the club confirmed that Kololli's transfer was permanent and he received squad number 32.
 On 18 August 2021, he made his debut with Shimizu S-Pulse in the 2021 Emperor's Cup fourth round against Kawasaki Frontale after coming on as a substitute at 46th minute in place of Keita Nakamura.

+At the end of the 2022 season, he and the club were relegated to the second division as second to last in the league table.